53 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial team or your doctor.

-Is photodynamic therapy (PDT) safe for treating airway blockages due to cancer?
+What prior data suggests that interstitial photodynamic therapy is safe for treating airway blockage due to cancer?

-How is photodynamic therapy different from other treatments for airway blockage due to cancer?
+What evidence suggests that interstitial photodynamic therapy could be effective for airway blockage due to cancer?

 NI